There are many types of materials used for a landscape retaining wall, but the most common ones would be concrete, bricks and stones.

 If your retaining wall is experiencing damage due to water leaking at the base, then you may need to repair the drainage pipe.

 All retaining walls should have a perforated drainage pipe covered in gravel to eliminate groundwater from washing the wall out and creating unwanted floods.
 Apply your gravel 4 inches deep so it’s below the frost line.
 The drainage pipe should be laid down at the base of the wall.

 2. Build a Concrete Wall

 For brick retaining wall blocks, if you notice holes between each brick block or at the centre, you’ll need to reinforce your wall with concrete fill.

 Follow the instructions on how to mix concrete and once you have a pudding-like consistency, place rebar in the holes of the bricks.

 You may skip this in case your bricks are solid.

 Rebar increases the strength of any structure.
 It can also be used as a bracing material for brick retaining walls – place rebar on each side of your retaining wall and put new rebar sets staggered between the previous set.

 Finally, when you’re done making sure that your retaining walls are reinforced, design it in such a way that it will be durable and solid.
 You can use timber to further reinforce your retaining wall to do this.
 Give your retaining walls a new life with Wholesale Sleeper’s wide selection of retaining wall blocks available at their location.
 First time creating a retaining wall?
 Learn how to construct one on our tutorial page.
-For further enquiries, contact us for further enquiries.
+Get in touch with our team today for further enquiries.